bonifield/splunk_on_security_onion/README.md

 	- A series of instructions that work across Debian-based Linux builds (Debian, Ubuntu, Security Onion, etc)
 - A fully functional project (note points below as to what is not yet included)
 - A pet project
-- A work in progress

-### Updates
-- 11 Jan 2020:  added several new Sysmon extractions, added Affected_* fields for Security event logs, minor additions for PowerShell and System logs

 ### What This IS NOT:
 - A perfect solution